mohith0407/EduNoww/README.md

 # EduNoww App – Learning Management System (LMS)

 **EduNoww App** is a full-featured Learning Management System (LMS) developed using the **MERN Stack** — MongoDB, Express.js, React.js, and Node.js.
-It is designed to streamline online learning, course management, and student-instructor interaction.
+It is designed to streamline online learning, course management, and student interaction.

 ---